Arm-Examples/CMSIS-Stream-PoC/README.md

 The filter will show an attenuation for some frequencies and not others.

+`EOUT` is the energy of the filtered signal (root mean square with DC offset removed).

+`TOUT` is the comparison with a threshold to detect the presence of a special frequency band in the signal.

+The nodes in the graph are:

+* `adc` : Get the input signal data from the timer interrupt
+* `toQ15` : Convert samples to `q15_t`
+* `iir` : The IIR filter (can be replaced by the FIR by changing `graph.py`)
+* `toF32` : convert sample to `float32_t`
+* `dac` : Generate the output signal for use in the timer interrupt
+* `rms` : Compute the root mean square on a window of sample.
+The DC offset is removed before the computation
+* `threshold` : Convert the value to a threshold.
+Return `0x7FFF` when input value `>=` to the threshold.
+Otherwise return 0
+* `energy_log` : Write to a global variable monitored by the logic analyzer
+* `threshold_log` : Write to a global variable monitored by the logic analyzer

 ## Changes compared to original version

 ### Filter nodes